LXP vs LMS: What are the Differences and Which Should You Choose

 Regardless of everything said above, you should know that LMSs and LXPs often overlap.
 For example, you may find a hybrid between LMS and LXP—an app that combines the best of the two solutions.
 Thus, you can build a product development team and ask them to create a platform that will be both LMS and LXP.
 In case you don’t have the budget for professional development, you can opt for a ready-made solution.
 By the way, we have an article comparing custom vs off-the-shelf software—check it out and learn about the pros and cons of both options.

-LXP vs LMS: How to choose the right learning platform
+LXP or LMS: How to choose the right tool

 how to choose between LXP vs LMS